CrunchyData/crunchy-katacoda/postgresql-devel/basics/advdatatype/06-enum.md

 [official docs](https://www.postgresql.org/docs/current/datatype-enum.html#id-1.5.7.15.8),
  "existing values cannot be removed from an enum type, nor can the sort ordering of such values be changed, short of dropping and re-creating the enum type."
-Meanwhile, creating, updating, or deleting values from lookup tables is more straightforward.
+Meanwhile, creating, updating, and deleting values from lookup tables are more straightforward.

-Enums might be better suited to a set or list of values that you're sure will never change.
+Enums might be better suited to a set of acceptable values that you're sure will never change.
 Even so, using enums versus reference tables could also come down to just a matter of preference.